mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 3. Browse to the location of SOM Analyst and select **guiArcGIS93.tbx** and click **Open**.

 .. note:: Depending on your computer setup, it may be necessary to "connect" to the folder conatain SOM Analyst.
-On the menu bar click on the icon of a folder with an arrow pointing to a globe.
+In the dialog box click on the icon of a folder with an arrow pointing to a globe.

 .. figure:: ../../_images/guiArcGIS93.png